 In foxhunting circles he was referred to simply as Melvin.
 Everyone knew who you were talking about.
 He’s been a fixture in North American foxhunting for more than sixty years and a celebrated legend for most of that time.
 He’s immortalized in a dramatic oil painting by Wally Nall; he made the cover of UK’s Horse and Hound in 1991; he starred in Tom Davenport’s 1979 foxhunting video documentary, Thoughts on Foxhunting, narrated by Alexander Mackay-Smith; he was the subject for Peter Winant’s wonderful book, Foxhunting with Melvin Poe, The Derrydale Press, 2002; and in 2011 Melvin was inducted, along with his brother Albert, into the Huntsmen's Room at the Museum of Hounds and Hunting in Leesburg, Virginia.

 Melvin grew up in the Virginia countryside.
 He was the boy to whom his friends turned to identify trees, birds, and animal tracks.
 His father, uncles, and brothers were all enthusiastic hound breeders and hunters.
 Melvin and his contemporaries represent a vanishing breed of countryman who knew the woodlands intimately and all that grew and thrived therein.
 And baseball!
-Melvin and his brothers loved baseball and participated in organized league play into their adult years.To read more, log in (above) or click to subscribe.
+Melvin and his brothers loved baseball and participated in organized league play into their adult years.To read more, a subscription is required.
+Log in or click here to subscribe.